DanielSank/DanielSank.github.io/_posts/2016-09-01-first_post.md

   image: header.png
 ---
 Hello, I am Daniel Sank.
-I've avoided writing a public journal<sup>1</sup> because I generally think it makes sense to organize information by topic, not by author.
+Until now, I've avoided writing a public journal<sup>1</sup> because I generally think it makes more sense to organize information by topic rather than by author.
 For example, I'm usually more interested in Stack Overflow posts regarding a particular code pattern as opposed to posts written by turb0c0der733t.
 I put my detailed math and physics notes in a [github repo](https://github.com/DanielSank/theory), and more Q&A style writeups on [Physics Stack Exchange](http://physics.stackexchange.com/users/31790/danielsank?tab=profile).
 However, occasionally I suppose a person has something useful or interesting to write down which doesn't quite fit into one of those formal settings, or which is of a more personal nature and so *should* be organized by author.